SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon DAW88.md

 ### Slots page

-Thispage displays information about all the available slots.
+This page displays information about all the available slots.
 You can also perform sets on each slot to select the preferred setting.

 ## Notes